Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 Why does my printer keep going offline?

-You may also want to check our guides on HP Printer Not Printing Fix, Epson Printer Not Printing Fix, Brother Printer Offline Fix, HP Printer Error E3 Fix and Canon Printer Error B200 Fix for related printing issues.
+You may also want to check our guides on HP Printer Error E3 Fix and Canon Printer Error B200 Fix for related printer issues.